 Using Google Cloud Platform means that your apps run on the same infrastructure that powers all of Google's products, so you can be confident that they'll scale seamlessly—no matter how many users you have.

 Note: PM2 isn't really a hosting platform, but it's worth mentioning in this section just so you're aware of it.

-All hosting plans from RoseHosting are fully-managed with free 24/7 support, so you can contact their support team and they will install and configure Sails.js for you.
+All hosting plans from RoseHosting are fully-managed with free 24/7 support.
+Their support team will even install and configure Sails.js for you!